eslint/eslint/docs/src/extend/plugins.md

 ```

 ESLint configuration files do not enable any of the plugin's rules by default.
 You must specify your plugin name in the `plugins` array as well as any rules you want to enable that are part of the plugin.
 Any plugin rules must be prefixed with the short or long plugin name.
-See [Configure Plugins](../use/configure/plugins#configure-plugins) for more information.
+To learn more, refer to [Configure Plugins](../use/configure/plugins#configure-plugins).

 ### Peer Dependency

-To make clear that the plugin requires ESLint to work correctly you have to declare ESLint as a `peerDependency` in your plugin's `package.json`.
+To make clear that the plugin requires ESLint to work correctl, you must declare ESLint as a `peerDependency` in your plugin's `package.json`.

 Plugin support was introduced in ESLint version `0.8.0`.
 Ensure the `peerDependency` points to ESLint `0.8.0` or later.